Woman hit and drag case: Court rejects Ashustosh Bharadwaj's bail plea | Law-Order

 - India

-A Metropolitan court on Thursday dismissed the bail plea of Ashutosh Bharadwaj, an accused in the hit-and-drag case that killed a 20-year-old woman in the national capital.
+The Delhi Police told a metropolitan court on Thursday the live location and Google timeline of the accused were yet to be obtained to “clearly establish” their individual roles in the hit-and-drag case that killed a 20-year-old woman in the national capital.
+The court, which rejected the bail plea of accused Ashutosh Bhardwaj, noted the prosecution’s submission that he “misled” the investigation and conspired with the other accused to destroy the available evidence.

-Metropolitan Magistrate Sanya Dalal said considering the gravity of the offences, the fact that the investigation is at an initial stage and the offences alleged against the accused are exclusively triable by sessions court, this court is not inclined to grant bail.
+Metropolitan Magistrate Sanya Dalal said considering the gravity of the offences, the fact that the investigation is at an initial stage and the offence alleged against the accused (attempt to commit culpable homicide) is exclusively triable by a sessions court, this court is not inclined to grant bail.
+“Investigating agency submits…live location and Google time line are yet to be obtained to clearly establish the role of each accused,” the judge noted.

-Additional Public Prosecutor Atul Srivastava alleged Bharadwaj had misled the investigation by stating co-accused Deepak was driving the car.
+Additional Public Prosecutor Atul Srivastava alleged Bharadwaj had “misled the investigation” by stating co-accused Deepak Khanna was driving the car.
+He said Bharadwaj provided the car to the other accused and, despite being the first person to be informed about the incident, deliberately withheld the information about the crime.

-Raising questions about the ''conduct'' of Bharadwaj, the APP said though the accused was under the legal compulsion to inform the police, he instead misled the prosecution.
+Instead, he “introduced” the name of Deepak Khanna as the driver, the APP said, adding it was found during the investigation that another accused Amit was at the wheel.

-''It shows that the accused Bharadwaj might be in agreement with other accused persons,'' he said.
+Raising questions about the conduct of Bharadwaj, the APP said though he was under legal compulsion to inform the police, he misled the prosecution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)